Right Arm Pain: 14 Causes, What It Means & Treatment

 A fracture is a break in the bone that is caused by trauma, like falls, flows or accidents.
 It can also occur with osteoporosis or bone tumors and causes intense pain, swelling, visible deformity and total or partial inability to move the arm.

-What to do: If you suspect a bone in your arm has fractured, you should seek medical attention immediately.
+How to treat: If you suspect a bone in your arm has fractured, you should seek medical attention immediately.
 The doctor will order an x-ray to confirm the diagnosis and start treatment, which may involve repositioning of the bone, immobilization with a cast or splints, or even surgical repair.